calmm-js/documentation/composition.md

 There are several important things to note here.
 First of all, the `ProducesOutput` component takes a *parameter*, a reference to a reactive variable, through which it produces output.
-The composition then creates a variable and uses it to connect the output of `ProducesOutput` to the input of `DisplaysInput`.
+The `Composition` component then uses a variable to connect the output of `ProducesOutput` to the input of `DisplaysInput`.
 The `Composition` also exposes the variable as a parameter with a default.
 This allows us to further compose the `Composition` component with other components: